Monday - Friday 8:30am - 5pm

 The springs within a mattress give your child the ‘core’ support they need.
 Therefore, the spring type, thickness of the gauge (wire), the total number of coils and, height of each spring will alter the tension of the mattress.
 The mattress cover and fillings will also affect the ‘feel’ of mattress.
 When looking for a sprung mattress it’s good to keep in mind that the higher the spring count, the better the support.
 Coil gauge is another one to look for… a lower gauge number means thicker coils and will therefore make the mattress firmer as a result.

-There is no industry standard to compare firmness ratings but the information we have given on the product pages are what the manufacturer have rated their own mattresses.
+There is no industry standard to compare how comfortable or firm a mattress is but the information we have given on the product pages are what the manufacturer have rated their own mattresses.
 Basically, our mattress buying guide understands that mattress comfort is very subjective to each individual and can feel different depending on weight distribution, but most manufacturers offer their mattresses in soft, medium or firm options.

 Foam mattresses are used for their cushioning effect and are usually made up from layers or different foam densities to achieve the correct levels of zoned comfort.